 Mrs. Simon and her foundations have underwritten some of the most significant healthcare projects of recent decades, including the Mel and Bren Simon Cancer Center at Indiana University, the Joshua Max Simon Primary Care Center of St. Vincent’s Hospital in Indianapolis, and a state-of-art Digestive Diseases Center at UCLA.

-In addition to directing the Melvin and Bren Simon Charitable Foundation & Joshua Max Simon Charitable Foundation, Mrs. Simon personally supports numerous local and national organizations including The Children’s Bureau, The Aspen Institute’s Society of Fellows, and the Indianapolis Museum of Art, along with many cultural and philanthropic programs and community wellness centers.
+In addition to directing The Melvin and Bren Simon Charitable Foundation & The Joshua Max Simon Charitable Foundation, Mrs. Simon personally supports numerous local and national organizations including The Children’s Bureau, The Aspen Institute’s Society of Fellows, and the Indianapolis Museum of Art, along with many cultural and philanthropic programs and community wellness centers.

-Under Mrs. Simon’s direction, the Melvin and Bren Simon Foundation has provided substantial resources to the National Democratic Institute.
+Under Mrs. Simon’s direction, The Melvin and Bren Simon Foundation has provided substantial resources to the National Democratic Institute.
 A significant percentage of those resources have been allocated to numerous groups supporting women’s political participation domestically and globally.

 Many of Mrs. Simon’s lasting commitments have arisen as a direct result of her personal experience with the victims of brutality and inequity – from abused women in Indianapolis to hopelessly impoverished children in the Dominican Republic.